 what we are doing

 The rate and variability of pH and the marine carbonate system are being monitored at three sentinel sites.
 These are in the Firth of Thames, Nelson Bays and the East Otago Taiapure at Karitane with the data generated from this aspect available on the NZOA-ON website.
-This data is an important element in determining experimental conditions in impact studies we are also conducting and to contribute towards model and algorithm development of the main drivers of acidification in the Firth of Thames.
+This data is an important element in determining experimental conditions for CARIM impact studies and to contribute towards model and algorithm development of the main drivers of acidification in the Firth of Thames.
 The aim of this work is to help provide tools for coastal management.

 Ecosystem impacts of acidification